 About the National Institutes of Health (NIH): NIH, the nation’s medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.

-The NINDS (www.ninds.nih.gov) is the nation’s leading funder of research on the brain and nervous system.
-The mission of NINDS is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
+About the National Institute of Neurological Disorders and Stroke (NINDS): NINDS is the nation’s leading funder of research on the brain and nervous system.
+The mission of NINDS is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease (www.ninds.nih.gov).

 The NIH Clinical Center is the clinical research hospital for the National Institutes of Health.
 Through clinical research, clinician-investigators translate laboratory discoveries into better treatments, therapies and interventions to improve the nation's health.
 More information: http://clinicalcenter.nih.gov